-As of 2019, more than 3 billion people now own a smartphone and while the devices themselves have certainly become more advanced, so has the online consumer experience.
-The rise of digital content consumption and the growth of mobile device ownership have both led to the birth of mCommerce.
-The introduction of mCommerce has made it easier than ever for businesses to offer their digital goods and services on a global scale, due to a low barrier of entry for potential customers.
+The rise of digital content consumption and the growth of mobile device ownership have both led to the birth of mCommerce and the explosive demand for mobile payment processing.
+In 2019, more than 3 billion people owned a smartphone, and the technology is only becoming more advanced along with consumer demand for a better, faster experience.
+The introduction of mCommerce has made it easier than ever for businesses to offer their digital goods and services anywhere in the world, due to a low barrier of entry for potential customers.

-However, for high-risk mCommerce merchants, accepting credit card payments is likely to be difficult.
-T1 Payments understands the challenges these businesses continue to face and through our mCommerce merchant accounts we continue to help high-risk businesses unlock the benefits of credit card acceptance for their mobile apps.
+However, for high-risk mCommerce merchants, flawless mobile merchant credit card processing is not without difficulties.
+As an experienced mobile payment processing provider, T1 Payments understands the challenges these businesses continue to face.
+Through our mCommerce merchant accounts, we continue to help high-risk businesses unlock the benefits of credit card acceptance for their mobile apps.

-For any mCommerce business that is likely to process high-volume transactions (such as gaming, forex trading etc.) there is a perception of being high-risk.
-For many payment providers, this can result in transaction limits and volume processing caps being placed on the merchant, which can mean losing out on potential sales.
+For any mCommerce business that is likely to process high-volume transactions (such as gaming, forex trading, etc.), there is a perception of being high-risk.
+For many mobile payment processing providers, this can result in transaction limits and volume processing caps being placed on the merchant, which can mean a loss of potential sales.

 Mobile devices have made the setup of ongoing subscriptions a simple and convenient process for consumers.
 However, the offering of free trials is something that can result in a high percentage of chargebacks.
 In fact, 91% of consumers are said to willingly accept legal terms and conditions without reading them before installing an app.